Marsican brown bear

 With their existence dwindling, the Italian government has recently begun to stress their conservation.
 The park has become a sanctuary dedicated to animals such as the Marsican brown bear, with hopes of rekindling the large, yet isolative bears' once-thriving existence.
-In recent years, more conservation groups have tried to help this bear.
 Debate exists as to whether it should be considered a subspecies or a taxon of its own.

 Characteristics/biology

 The Marsican brown bear lives its life in isolation and their numbers are dwindling, with 50 bears remaining in the Parco Nazionale d'Abruzzo, Lazio e Molise.
 They have characteristics that differ from other brown bear subspecies.
 The Marsican brown bear, otherwise known as the Apennine brown bear, has a relatively calm temperament, with no aggression shown towards humans.
 In terms of size, the male Marsican brown bear is larger than most of the other brown bear subspecies, with a weight of around 217 kg, while the female is significantly smaller, at around 140 kg.
 These bears are known to be omnivorous in nature, mainly eating berries, while occasionally eating small animals such as chickens and other livestock.
 All of these traits the bear shows can likely be attributed to its existence in isolation.
 Baby Marsican brown bears tend to grow up fairly quickly.
 In a standing position, the Marsican brown bear can reach heights of up to two metres.
 Their large size, as well as noticeably different forepaws to their rear are characteristics that help distinguish their presence.
 The footprints, hair residue, colour of faeces, and claw marks the bears leave are special to their species.
 These large mammals have been spotted rolling rocks over in search of insects as well as reaching high into branches looking for berries, honey, etc. Their great sense of smell makes up for their mediocre eyesight when it comes to searching for food.
 A characteristic of the Marsican brown bear is that their winter hibernation is not made up of a single consecutive slumber.
 The bear wakes at times, which makes their official resurgence less lethargic.

 Through the years, the Marsican brown bear became the symbol of the Parco Nazionale d'Abruzzo, Lazio e Molise and lent its name to pan dell'orso (bear bread) and other traditional regional foods.
 Thanks to its presence, ecotourism improved in the whole Abruzzi region, though conflicts with shepherds and honey farmers are still reported.
 In prehistoric times, hundreds of bears used to live in these mountains.